 Here we are in 2019, if your year was anything like ours, 2018 flew by!

 So let’s refresh our memories and look back at what happened in the world of web design in 2018.
-We found an interesting article written by our friends at h2o digital, about what we can expect to see this year.
+We found an interesting article written by our friends at h2o digital, about what we can expect to see as this years web design trends.
 You can take a look at it here.

 In the ongoing battle to stand out, many websites began employing animation in 2018.
 Along with being eye-catching, animations can help visitors to better visualise products and services.
 Animations can be divisive and should be used sparingly to avoid a slow-loading site or one that just gives people a headache to look at.
 The animation above was just one of the tools we used for Derwent’s campaign.
 You can take a look at the rest of the marketing collateral we designed here.

 Our attention spans seem to be shorter than ever these days so, to combat this, bold, unusual typefaces took centre stage in 2018.
 These will often be the only thing visible above the fold.
 This is a relatively low-cost, low-effort way to draw attention to your website’s main focus and to give a clear idea of what you’re about.

 Stock photos are out, custom illustrations are in.
 Illustrations provide a creative platform to showcase your brand exactly as you envision it.
 They also act as a first impression, allowing your audience to get a feel for your business, from cute and whimsical to edgy and exciting.
 We employed this method when we developed the branding for Spirits bar, each element was handcrafted by our talented team.

 Your customers want immediate answers.
 Having staff on hand 24/7 to answer questions is great customer service but not very cost effective, cue the rise of AI and chatbots.
 Employing simple bots programmed to answer specific questions – or even ones that utilise machine learning to become more helpful over time – gives customers a more personal service without having to hire and train new staff.